 - Location: 3015 Pala Mission Rd, Pala, CA 92059

-Since I went when the gift shop was not open I had to just walk around on my own and see the different spots.
-The first I ventured into was the chapel.
+Since I went when the gift shop was not open, I had to walk around on my own and see the different spots.
+The first thing I ventured into was the chapel.

-The chapel here is much smaller then the normal mission chapel and it uses a lot of large wood beams, which you do not see as often in the other missions.
-The chapel can still hold a decent amount of people though and it is working chapel for mass on the weekends.
+The chapel here is much smaller than the typical mission chapel, and it uses a lot of large wood beams, which you do not see as often in the other missions.
+The chapel can still hold a decent amount of people though, and it is working chapel for Mass on the weekends.

 The altar was relatively plain but beautiful in its simplicity, and the walls were covered in a fading pattern.